Ctrlpanel-gg/panel/.github/SECURITY.md

 ## Reporting a Vulnerability

-Please report security issues to ...
+🛡️ If you discover a security vulnerability, please report it to us via GitHub Advisories.

-Do not use the public issue tracker or discuss it in public as it will cause more damage.
+⚠️ Please refrain from using the public issue tracker or discussing the vulnerability in public channels, as it may exacerbate the issue.

-## Do you accept other 3rd-party bug bounty platforms?
+## Acceptance of Bug Bounty Platforms

-At this moment, we do not accept other bug bounty platforms, please report through GitHub Advisories only.
-We will ignore all 3rd-party bug bounty platforms emails.
+At this time, we only accept vulnerability reports through GitHub Advisories.
+We kindly ask that you do not submit reports via other third-party bug bounty platforms, as they will be disregarded.

 ## Supported Versions

 ### ControlPanel Versions

-You should use or upgrade to the latest version of ControlPanel.
+We strongly recommend using or upgrading to the latest version of ControlPanel to ensure you have access to the latest security fixes and enhancements.